Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 ### Steam builds

 Had to rework my CI build process slightly to work better when uploading to steam.
-This required seperating the assets from the main build so that they could be placed in their own depot and shared between all platforms.
+This required separating the assets from the main build so that they could be placed in their own depot and shared between all platforms.

-### Swtiched to MSVC for Windows builds
+### Switched to MSVC for Windows builds

 Due to Linux servers being cheaper and the fact that I develop on Linux I've been cross-compiling my game to windows via the Mingw toolchain which has been